openlibhums/memory-alpha/content/pages/support/plugins/imports-editor.md

 # Editors import

-The editor import tool allows you to create editor accounts by uploading a CSV (Comma Seperated Value) file.
+The editor import tool allows you to create editor accounts by uploading a CSV (Comma-separated values) file.

 > [!WARNING]
 > This importer is site-specific.
-You should be accessing the import tool
+You must access the import tool
 > from the press or journal you want it import the editors into.

 To import editor accounts: